 \begin{example}[Subnormalized states with non-positive mana] Inspired by the Rains bound, in~\cite{wang2020efficiently} the authors relaxed the set of stabilizer states to the set of subnormalized states with non-positive mana:

-where $\| \cdot\|_{W,1}$ denotes the Wigner trace norm and index $n$ represents the number of underlying subsystems.
+where $\| \cdot\|_{W,1}$ denotes the Wigner trace norm and the index $n$ represents the number of underlying subsystems.
 The set $\mathcal W_n$ is convex~\cite[Appendix B]{wang2020efficiently}.
-Moreover, similarly to the case of the Rains set, the family $\{\mathcal{W}_n\}_{n\in \mathbb N}$ satisfies the assumption on the polar sets~\cite{fang2024generalized}.
+Moreover, similarly to the case of the Rains set, the family of sets $\{\mathcal{W}_n\}_{n\in \mathbb N}$ satisfies the assumption on the polar sets~\cite{fang2024generalized}.
 This is because we have, by the SDP duality, that

 where $\|\cdot\|_{W,\infty}$ is the Wigner spectral norm.
-Then, by the multiplicativity of $\|\cdot\|_{W, \infty}$, we can easily check that $h_{\mathcal{W}_n}(\cdot)$ is multiplicative under tensor product, which Lemma~\ref{lemma:multiplicativity of support function} is equivalent to the assumption~\ref{A.4-polar} on the polar sets.
+Then, by the multiplicativity of $\|\cdot\|_{W, \infty}$, we can easily check that $h_{\mathcal{W}_n}(\cdot)$ is multiplicative under tensor product, which by Lemma~\ref{lemma:multiplicativity of support function} is equivalent to the assumption~\ref{A.4-polar} on the polar sets.
 The rest of the assumptions can also be easily verified.